alka-dev/grav-plugin-admin-addon-media-sort/README.md

 ![grav-plugin-admin-addon-media-sort](https://user-images.githubusercontent.com/34755193/34277947-396734bc-e6a8-11e7-9548-2c51ae03dc72.jpg)

 The **Admin Addon Media Sort** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
 A simple addon which adds the option to reorder media files in the admin panel per drag and drop.
+The plugin use the popular library [jQuery UI](https://jqueryui.com/).